MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

 topic-status: Drafting
 ---

-# Improve seller coaching and sales potential with Dynamics 365 Sales Insights application
+# Improve seller coaching and sales potential with Dynamics 365 Conversation Intelligence

-The [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] application uses analytics and data science to gather data from call recordings, [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)], and Microsoft Office.
+Conversation Intelligence uses analytics and data science to gather data from call recordings, [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)], and Microsoft Office.
 It then provides you with the information and insights to intelligently manage the sales team, proactively coach sellers, and quickly answer questions regarding the business.
-To achieve this, the [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] application provides you with information through key performance indicators (KPIs) for pipeline and deals, and intelligent call data KPIs through conversations intelligence.
+To achieve this, Conversation Intelligence provides you with information through key performance indicators (KPIs) for pipeline and deals, and intelligent call data KPIs through conversations intelligence.

 This application is designed to help sales managers and sellers in their day-to-day job to keep track of their work.